itko/itko.github.io/_pages/connectivity.md

 ---
 # Connectivity

-*How do we get from a satellite image to a weighted network?
+*How do we combine network analysis and geospatial data in order to measure deforestation?
 The following is a summary of the work I did at the Ecosystem Management Group at ETH Zurich.
 The full publication can be [found here](https://drive.google.com/file/d/0B153rgUR-lZ9ZWptMG9YQTB1LU1YOWFVRGI0RGhsVVBjT2h3/view?usp=sharing).*

 <div class='side-by-side'>
 <figure class="connectivity-image">